Kunull/Writeups/docs/Lord of SQLInjection/orc.md

 ### Retrieving the password length

-If we provide the following URI:
+If we provide the following URI parameter:

 ```
 ?pw=' OR id='admin' AND length(pw)=1 -- -